 Skip to content

-Discover the Sempaya Hot Springs of Semuliki NP: Sempaya Hot Springs lie within the steam-filled lowland forests of Semliki National Park between the foothills of the towering Rwenzori Mountain ranges and the southern tip of Lake Albert in western Uganda.
-These hot springs are a major highlight to visitors here and are associated with the active geothermal process responsible for shaping this rift valley.
+Sempaya Hot Springs lie within the steam-filled lowland forests of Semuliki National Park between the northern foothills of the towering Rwenzori Mountain ranges and the southern tip of Lake Albert in western Uganda.
+The hot springs are a major highlight and attraction drawing visitors often on a Day-trip from Fort Portal and beyond.
+Hot springs are associated with the active geothermal process where underground water is heated by magma deep in earth crust, then exploiting active fault lines within the rift valley they rise to the surface as hot geysers and hot pools.

 Exploring the Sempaya Hot Springs

-West of the female hot springs, the trail continues on with a trek of about 30 minutes to come to the boardwalk that leads to the male hot springs, a giant steamy hot pool of about 12m wide lined with colorful algae.
+West of the female hot springs, the trail continues on with a trek of about 30 minutes to come onto the boardwalk that leads to the male hot springs, a giant steamy hot pool of about 12m wide lined with colorful algae.
 The male hot spring stands in a verdant clearing of swamp surrounded by palms and sweeping grass.
 Along the edges of the hot springs is a hut dedicated to the cultural practices of the Bamaga that associate these pools with their ancestors and ritually bring in sacrifices.

 Trail difficulty and dress code

-Getting There and Accommodation
+Getting to Semuliki National Park and Accommodation

-Sempaya Hot Springs, which lie within the Semuliki National Park, are only 60km (1 hr drive) from the tourism town of Fort Portal, easily visited as a day trip.
+Sempaya Hot Springs set within the Semuliki National Park are only 60km (1 hr drive) from the tourism town of Fort Portal, easily visited as a day trip.
 Still, the hot spring tour can be easily tailored with a birding trip here and, even better, combined with a wildlife tour in the neighboring Semliki Wildlife Reserve.
-Overnight at Semuliki National Park can be in the comfortable Uganda Wildlife Guesthouse or upmarket and luxurious at Semliki Wildlife Reserve.
-Beyond the national park, the town of Bundibugyo, 10km from the park office of Ntandi, has various guesthouses.

 Park Fees